 How do you travel so often?

 I could ramble on and on, but the short answer is that I make travel a priority.
-I made the choice to live at home to minimize my expenses which allows me to dedicate about 1/3 of my salary to travel.
-I hoard my pto (I never take days off, even if I'm sick), pack lunches instead of buying out, rarely impulse buy, and pretty much compare anything that cost money to a comparable travel expense and ask myself which one do I value more.
+I save almost 1/3 of my yearly salary to travel, and I hoard my pto like my life depends on it (I never take days off, even if I'm sick).
+I pack lunches instead of buying out, rarely impulse buy, and pretty much compare anything that cost money to a comparable travel expense and ask myself which one do I value more.
 The answer is travel 95% of the time.
 Making money stretch while traveling is also vital, so I often plan trips well in advance to score lower prices, while utlizing price aggregators (more on that down below) and buying flights on Tuesdays, Wednesday, and Sundays.
 I prefer Air BnB and hostels to hotels and resorts and I research things to do myself as opposed to consulting tour agencies.
 Hope this helps

 How do you find activities to do once you get to your destination?